aabidsofi19/jonasneubert.com/content/work/modularrobotics/index.md

 draft: false
 subtitle: 'Little robots that solder themselves to each other'
 ---

-# Reconfigurable Modular Robotics

-Little robots that solder themselves to each other

 ![](images/soldercubes-assemblies.jpg)

 For the graduate school thesis work I set out to demonstrate complex “ecosystem” behaviors with large numbers of custom-made modular robots.